-a.
+- Hearing Order - i.
 At the beginning of the hearing, the designated college academic management member, or attorney or college representative, shall present the college case, first with an initial summary that includes the evidence to be presented, followed by a detailed presentation of the findings, including presentation of evidence and witnesses.
-Thereafter The student and/or attorney or representative may cross-examine the college's witnesses, and examine the evidence.

-The facts supporting the accusation shall be presented by a college representative who shall be the [designate position].

-- b.
-Next, the student or theirhis/her attorney or representative shall present theirhis/her case, including any rebuttal evidence or witnesses.
-The college's representative may cross-examine the student's witnesses, and examine the evidence. - c.
-Examination and cross-examination must be limited to issues and matters relevant to the case.
-The college representative and the student may call witnesses and introduce oral and written testimony relevant to the issues of the matter. - d.
-The designated college management member, attorney or representative may present a closing argument summarizing the college's findings. - e.
-The student or theirhis/her attorney or representative may present closing argument, summarizing theirhis/her case. - f.
-The committee may question witnesses but should limit its inquiries to eliminating confusion, uncertainty or lack of clarity in the witness' statements. - g.
-All hearings shall be recorded, except for closed deliberations. - All hearings shall be closed to the public.
-Hearings shall be closed and confidential unless the student requests that it be open to the public.
-Any such request must be made no less than [number of days] prior to the date of the hearing.
+The student and/or attorney or representative may cross examine the college's witnesses, and examine the evidence. - j.
+Next, the student or theirhis/her-attorney or representative shall present theirhis/her-case, including any evidence or witnesses.
+The college's representative may cross examine the student's witnesses, and examine the evidence. - k.-Examination and cross-examination must be limited to issues and matters relevant to the case. - I. The designated college management member, attorney or representative may present a closing argument summarizing the college's findings. - m.
+The student or theirhis/her attorney or representative may present closing argument, summarizing theirhis/her case. - n.-The committee may question witnesses but should limit its inquiries to eliminating confusion, uncertainty or lack of clarity in the witness' statements. - o.
+All hearings shall be recorded, except for closed deliberations. - p.
+All hearings shall be closed to the public. - Evidence